edgeworx/docs/content/en/docs/ai/_index.md

 fully functioning AI app with Darcy.
 The SDK comes with documentation, build instructions, example applications, and more.

-## How to use this SDK

-Use this document and the other markdown files in this directory to learn about the Darcy AI platform and to get started.
-The guide documents will take you from an absolute beginner to building and deploying your own Darcy AI applications.
-The [docs](./docs) folder contains the full technical Darcy AI programming documentation.

-To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000).

->> FIXME: fix links in para above

 ## What you need